jhayakrishnaKS/Java_Ecommerce_Db/README.md

      Addressing issues related to file access and data integrity required carefull handling. has context menu

-# Connecting MySQL with Java can be a bit tricky, but once you get the hang of it, it becomes second nature.
-Here are some challenges I faced:
+# Connecting MySQL with Java can be a bit tricky,Here are some challenges I faced:

 Driver Installation:
 Ensure you have the correct JDBC driver for MySQL.